 The proof can be found in Section~\ref{sec:leftover_proofs}.

-\heading{Constructing weak \Hopf spaces} Prime examples of weak \Hopf spaces are the strict ones, and in particular every fibrewise simplicial group is a weak \Hopf space.
+\heading{Constructing weak \Hopf spaces} Prime examples of weak \Hopf spaces are the strict ones and, in particular, every fibrewise simplicial group is a weak \Hopf space.
 In the proceeding, we will make use of the trivial bundles $\Kn=B\times K(\pin,\thedim+1)$ and $\En=B\times E(\pin,\thedim)$.
-Since $\Kn$ is a fibrewise simplicial group, we have a whole family of weak \Hopf space structures on $\Kn$, one for each choice of a zero section $o\col B\ra\Kn$.
-Namely, we define addition $z+_{o}w=z-o+w$ (the inverse then becomes $-_oz=-z+2o$).
+Since $\Kn$ is a fibrewise simplicial group, we have a whole family of weak \Hopf space structures on $\Kn$, one for each choice of a zero section $o\col B\ra\Kn$; namely, we define addition $z+_{o}w=z+w-o$ (the inverse then becomes $-_oz=-z+2o$).
 A similar formula defines an \Hopf space structure on $\En$ for every choice of its zero section.
-Unless stated otherwise, we use the real zero section $0$.
+We denote the usual zero section by $0$.

 We are now ready to prove the following crucial proposition.